1863 Battle of Camerone

 America - Mexico - Map - Cordoba - Soledad - Veracruz

-In late April 1863, two important French convoys headed for Puebla, still besieged by the French troops of General Forey.
-The first convoy, formed in Soledad, consisted of around 60 vehicles and 150 mules.
-Apart from mail and ammunition, they transported artillery guns and materials for siege construction.
-The second important convoy, formed in Veracruz, was to carry supplies and 3,000,000 francs (France’s former currency) in coins as cash payment for the troops.
-Two Foreign Regiment companies were sent to Soledad to accompany and guard the convoys.
+In late April 1863, two major French convoys were en route to Puebla, which remained under siege by the forces of General Forey.
+The first convoy, assembled in Soledad, included around 60 vehicles and 150 mules.
+In addition to mail and ammunition, it carried artillery pieces and engineering equipment for siege operations.
+The second convoy, departing from Veracruz, was tasked with delivering general supplies and 3,000,000 francs in coin – intended as payroll for the troops.

 Battle of Camerone - Mexico - Colonel - Francisco de Paula Milan

-Colonel Francisco de Paula Milan, the head of 2,000 Mexican Liberal troops prepared to seize the French convoy in late April 1863.
+Francisco de Paula Milan, commander of the 2,000-head Mexican force that was to intercept and destroy the French artillery convoy in late April 1863.

-On Wednesday, April 29, 1863, at the regiment’s HQ in Chiquihuite, Colonel Jeanningros prescribed a reconnaissance mission in support of the artillery convoy coming from Soledad.
-He ordered that a company should march to Palo Verde, an elevated orientation point and an important stopover for French convoys on Royal Road.
-It was situated some 15 miles (25 km) northeast of Chiquihuite, with an important waterhole/fountain nearby, giving “delicious water.”
-A large wooden military construction had been built there to provide shade and rest for French troops.
+On Wednesday, April 29, 1863, at the Foreign Regiment’s headquarters in Chiquihuite, Colonel Jeanningros ordered a reconnaissance mission to support the artillery convoy advancing from Soledad.
+A company was to march to Palo Verde – a prominent elevated point and a key stopover for French convoys along the Royal Road.
+Located some 15 miles (25 km) northeast of Chiquihuite, the site was known for its nearby fountain, which offered what was described as “delicious water.”
+A large wooden shelter had been constructed there to provide rest and shade for passing French troops.

-At Palo Verde, the legionnaires were instructed to scour the sector in the perimeter of about 2,5 miles (4 km).
-They had to ensure that there were no Mexican guerrillas wandering around and posing a threat to the French artillery convoy, as they had in the same spot three months earlier, in late January 1863.
-However, at the time, their attack on a French convoy was successfully repulsed.
+At Palo Verde, the legionnaires were tasked with scouting the surrounding area within a radius of about 2.5 miles (4 km).
+Their objective was to ensure that no Mexican guerrillas were operating nearby and posing a threat to the artillery convoy – as had happened three months earlier, in late January 1863, when a French convoy had been attacked at the same spot.
+That earlier attack, however, had been successfully repelled.

 America - Mexico - Map - Chiquihuite - Palo Verde